faventuriny/Heroes-Angular/README.md

 # MatrixHeroes

-## The firest time you download the project run the following command:
+## The first time you download the project run the following command:
 Run `npm i` for installing all the packages

 ## Development server